ThalesGroup/cva6-softcore-contest/README.md

 $ git clone --recursive https://github.com/ThalesGroup/cva6-softcore-contest.git
 ```

-> As of October 12th, 2020, we are working hard to solve an alleged performance regression of CVA6 vs. an older versions.
-You'll be updated when it's solved.

 CoreMark application has been customized for the contest, for using CoreMark application, run:

 ```